 How to Inspect Exterior Flashing for Damage

 This guide explains how to inspect exterior flashing for damage from a homeowner’s perspective.
 It focuses on what you can safely observe without tearing apart siding or roofing.
+For the broader water-entry system this belongs to, see how water enters homes through structural gaps.
 If you are already seeing active moisture symptoms, first review signs of failed exterior flashing.
 If you are trying to confirm whether flashing is the actual source of water entry, see how to detect water intrusion from flashing failures.

 When You Should Inspect Exterior Flashing